edgexfoundry/device-sdk-c/src/c/examples/terminal/README.md

 ### Implementation notes

 The service uses the defaulting mechanism in deviceCommands in order to pass the name of the operation being requested to the implementation.
 The `defaultValue` field in a resource operation sets a value to be used if one is not supplied in the PUT request.

+The `isHidden` field is used to prevent the individual deviceResources being accessed directly via the core-command service.